ForwardLoopLLC/floopcli/docs/source/intro/hello.rst

   floop run

-Optionally, you can add the *-v* flag to see that floop always pushes and always builds and runs the run environment using the **Dockerfile** for your app.
+Optionally, you can add the *-v* flag to see that floop always pushes and always builds and runs the run environment using the *build_file* in the *target_source* for each core that builds your app.

 You should see all targets greet you with "Hello, World!"